HeRAMS-WHO/herams-i18n/docs/index.rst

 .. tip:: The number of responses can be higher than the total number of health facilities.
 This indicates that a health facility was assessed multiple times.

-4. To view the list of health facilities associated with a specific workspace, click the |update-data| icon in the **Action** column.
+4. To view the list of health facilities associated with a specific workspace, click the |pencil| icon in the **Action** column.
 5. Use the |forward-page| buttons to move to the next page or filter the workspaces by typing the workspace name in the field below the header row.

 .. image:: media/img/HeRAMS_workspace_filter.png